-The Sycamore Fire Department Firefighter Intern Program is a three (3) year high tempo program.
-Accepted applicants shall be sworn as paid on call (POC) firefighters for the Sycamore Fire Department.
-Upon appointment, Firefighter – Interns shall be offered the opportunity to attend and expected to achieve all of the following during the program:
+The Sycamore Fire Department Apprentice Program is a three (3) year high tempo program.
+Accepted applicants shall be sworn as Paid on call (POC) firefighters at the Sycamore Fire Department.
+Upon appointment, Apprentices shall be expected to achieve all of the following training during the program:

 - Illinois Department of Public Health (IDPH) EMT-B licensure.

-- Completion of a Department approved Fire Academy.
+- Completion of a Department approved Firefighter Academy.

-- Office of the State Fire Marshal (OSFM) Basic Operations Firefighter certification.
+- Office of the State Fire Marshall (OSFM) Basic Operations Firefighter certification.

 - Illinois Department of Public Health (IDPH) Emergency Medical Technician – Paramedic (EMT-P) licensure.

-Upon completion of paramedic training, students are eligible to complete an Associate Degree in Applied Health Science.
-Sycamore Fire Department Firefighter Interns shall be offered and expected to gain practical firefighting and EMS experience through job shadowing, ride-alongs, and actual job experience during their internship.
+SFD Apprentice shall also be offered and expected to gain practical firefighting and EMS experience through job shadowing, ride along and actual job experience during their Apprenticeship.

-Eligibility for the Sycamore Firefighter Intern Program shall consist of the following:
+Eligibility for the Sycamore Fire Department Apprentice Program shall consist of the following:

-- Applicants must sign a Firefighter – Intern contract upon appointment.
+- Applicants must sign the Apprentice Program Policy agreement upon appointment.

-- Applicants must be physically, mentally, and psychologically able to achieve the expected goals of the Sycamore Fire Department Firefighter Intern.
-Please note – a current Candidate Physical Ability Test (CPAT) card must be presented at time of application deadline.
-A current CPAT card with ladder climb exercise is considered valid if dated within 12 months of the application deadline.
+- Applicants must be physically, mentally and psychologically able to achieve the expected goals of the Sycamore Fire Department Firefighting Apprentice Program.
+A current CPAT card with ladder climb exercise must be presented at the appointment date

 - Applicants shall have no felony convictions.